 The first and last Orientalist painter of the Ottoman Empire is Osman Hamdi Bey.
 Born in modern day Turkey, educated in Paris, highly regarded as an intellectual, he depicts the Islamic society of his time with a view from within.
 His works are tranquil depictions of men or women set in typical Islamic scenery.
 He satisfies the western viewer’s expectation of an oriental atmosphere while remaining true to his beliefs and values.

-Osman Hamdi Bey (1842-1910) is a very interesting character in the Ottoman Empire society in the second half of the 19th century.
+Osman Hamdi Bey (1842-1910) was a very interesting character in the Ottoman Empire society in the second half of the 19th century.
 His father was Grand Vizier, the title of the effective head of government of many sovereign states in the Islamic world.
 After that he served as Minister of Interior and was later appointed ambassador to Berlin and Vienna.
 Osman studied law in Istanbul, and in 1860 went to Paris to continue his studies.
 However, meeting the French orientalist painters Jean-Léon Gérôme and Gustave Boulanger derailed his plans.
 He began studying painting under their guidance.
 He remained in Paris for nine years where he also studied archeology, visited museums, and participated in cultural and social Parisian life.

 Orientalism, one of the subjects of 19th-century Academic art, came from the fascination of Western artists with Eastern cultures.
 The Islamic world was for them, what some only heard of in stories or saw in photographs.
 It was a land of enchantment, with beautiful women loosely dressed in the harem, exotic food, mesmerizing smells of spices, hypnotic rhythms of music, incredible architecture with colored tiles.
 Later, art historians identified two types of Orientalism – the realists, who painted what they saw with their own eyes, and those who only imagined the scenes they depicted.
 Jean-Léon Gérôme, Hamdi Bey’s teacher, traveled in 1853 to Istanbul.
 His encounter with Osman must have been a great pleasure.
 He was interested in having a student that came from the very world that fascinated him.